Wilfrandy/diabetes-health-indicators-ml/README.md

 # Diabetes Risk Prediction (Machine Learning)

-Machine learning project that predicts diabetes risk using health and lifestyle indicators from the :contentReference[oaicite:0]{index=0} (CDC Diabetes Health Indicators dataset).
+Machine learning project that predicts diabetes risk using health and lifestyle indicators from the CDC Diabetes Health Indicators dataset.

 ## Overview